 - Greater accuracy: While we as human beings pride ourselves on being able to do things well, AI sometimes has an advantage over us.
 When it comes to video redaction software applications, AI and its machine learning capabilities beat manual human redaction for accuracy hands down.
 When processing film evidence for video redaction, each and every frame must be looked at and blurred or blocked out accordingly.
 It is easy for human beings to make mistakes when looking over such an immense amount of data.
 When lives are at stake, gaining a foothold on accuracy to ensure public safety is well worth the investment.

 Easier Policing and Safer Communities

 Communities as a whole become safer where body camera systems are used.
 These systems allow for evidence to be released to the public and demonstrate quality policing protocols in their own neighborhoods.
-The greater the transparency between the law enforcement agencies and their communities they serve, leads to a great trust and appreciation.
+The greater the transparency between the law enforcement agencies and the communities they serve leads to great trust and appreciation.
 Witnesses are more likely to come forward.
 Individuals are more likely to pick up the phone when they see something suspicious.
 Neighbors trust their police officers and no longer look at them in fear.
-This balancing of the positive aspects of law enforcement with transparency in the end makes policing easier and safer while making communities happier, safer and experiencing a reduction in crime.
+This balancing of the positive aspects of law enforcement with transparency, in the end, makes policing easier and safer while making communities happier, safer, and experiencing a reduction in crime.